DFRobot/DFRobot_BME280/README.md

-# BME280
+# BMP280
 DFRobot's Temperature, Pressure and Approx altitude

-## DFRobot_BME280 Library for Arduino
+## DFRobot_BMP280 Library for Arduino
 ---------------------------------------------------------
-Provides an Arduino library for reading and interpreting Bosch BME280 data over I2C. <br>
+Provides an Arduino library for reading and interpreting Bosch BMP280 data over I2C. <br>
-Used to read current temperature, air pressure, calculate altitude and humidity.
+Used to read current temperature, air pressure and calculate altitude.

 ## Table of Contents